top of page

 Álvaro Rojas studied architecture at the Brooklyn Technical High School (1968), New York City, and at the School of Architecture and Environmental Studies of the City College of the City University of New York (1973), graduating with honors and receiving several prizes, including the New York State Women’s Chapter of the A.I.A. for his thesis project.

-Founder of Fournier_Rojas Arquitectos-Fo_RoARQ (1976), an architectural studio dedicated to environmentally responsible tropical design.
+He is the founder of Fournier_Rojas Arquitectos-Fo_RoARQ (1976), an architectural studio dedicated to environmentally responsible tropical design.

 He has been an architectural educator since 1976 and founder (1993) of the University of Design and its Faculty of Architecture and Environmental Studies, an experimental and alternative school of architecture that he directed as President of the University and Dean of the School of Architecture for 18 years.
-He is founder (1998) of the “Mundaneum” International Architecture re_UNIONS, held on fourteen occasions since 1999.
-The most recent in Mendoza, Argentina in September 2019 and at the Spitzer School of Architecture of the City College of New York / CUNY in April 2019.
+He is the founder (1998) of the “Mundaneum” International Architecture re_UNIONS, held on sixteen occasions since 1999.
+The most recent were: Mendoza, Argentina, in September 2019, at the Spitzer School of Architecture of the City College of New York / CUNY in April 2019, and in 2024 in San Salvador, El Salvador.
+He has given more than 100 international lectures in the United States, China, Spain, France, Italy, Montenegro, and practically in all countries in Latin America.

 He has won several international awards, including two from the World Architecture Organization and an honorable mention at the 2016 S.Arch Awards, in Budva, Montenegro.
 Another of his projects, Centro Uxarrací, Costa Rica, was a finalist in the international competition "Architecture of Necessity", later exhibited at the Virserum Museum in Sweden in 2010.
-Several of his projects have been published in books and magazines in Sweden, Germany, Switzerland, France, Spain, Portugal, China, Australia, Korea, Nicaragua, Costa Rica, Brazil, Chile, Argentina and other countries.
+Several of his projects have been published in books and magazines in Sweden, Germany, Switzerland, France, Spain, Portugal, China, Australia, Korea, Nicaragua, Costa Rica, Brazil, Chile, Argentina, and other countries.

 He has written articles for several architecture magazines in Costa Rica and abroad.